 We believe that the Board's leadership structure at any time should reflect both the Company's needs, as well as the unique talents and availability of the Board's members.
-The Board is currently led by Mr. Kosloske, as Executive Chairman of the Board.
+The Board is currently led by Mr. Gabos, as Chairman of the Board.
 Our Bylaws permit the roles of Chairman of the Board and Chief Executive Officer to be filled by the same or different individuals.
-This allows the Board flexibility based upon the Board's assessment of our leadership needs from time to time.
-The Board believes that our stockholders are best served at this time by having Mr. Kosloske serve as Chairman of the Board.
-Our Board believes this leadership structure effectively allocates authority, responsibility, and oversight between Mr. Kosloske, as founder, and Mr. McNamee as Chief Executive Officer.
-This structure gives primary responsibility for the operational leadership and strategic direction of the Company to our Chief Executive Officer.
+The Board believes that our stockholders are best served at this time by having Mr. Gabos, who is an independent director, serve as Chairman of the Board.